Optimization with Constraint Learning: A Framework and Survey: Review

-The activation functions used in the hidden layers in the constraint learning literature are usually either the Rectified Linear Unit (ReLU) (e.g. in \citep{say2017nonlinear}), the sigmoid function (e.g. in \citep{chen2020input}), (some form of) the hyperbolic tangent function (e.g. in \citep{fahmi2012process}), or the softplus activation function (e.g. in \citep{chen2020input}).
-These are shown in Figure \ref{fig:commonActivFns}.
-The output layer activation function is usually an identity linear function.

-As the input of a current layer is the output of a previous one, using multiple layers results in nested activation functions in the final model.
+In terms of the size of the ANNs, with the exception of \cite{yang2021optimization} who use a network with six hidden layers, most networks used in constraint learning are generally small.
+One reason for this could be to reduce the burden of embedding large networks as constraints --- it can be seen from \eqref{eqn:reluA} to \eqref{eqn:reluE} that the number of binary variables required is proportional to the size of the network.
+Also, as the input of a current layer is the output of a previous one, using multiple layers results in nested activation functions in the final model.
 This could lead to issues regarding convexity and/or differentiability, therefore smaller networks are used.
-Another reason for small neural network sizes is that using larger networks are of no benefit in some cases. \cite{lombardi2017empirical} for example use a network with one hidden layer (with two neurons) as increasing the network size did not improve the solution quality of the optimization problem.
-To view the effect of network size on computation times, \cite{schweidtmann2019deterministic} varied both the number of neurons, and the number of layers.
+Another reason for small neural network sizes is that using larger networks provides no benefit in some cases. \cite{lombardi2017empirical} for example use a network with one hidden layer (with two neurons) as increasing the network size did not improve the solution quality of the optimization problem.
+To view the effect of network size on computation times, \cite{schweidtmann2019deterministic} vary both the number of neurons and the number of layers.
 Results showed that the solution time increases approximately exponentially with the number of layers used to learn the constraints.
-Deep neural networks required more processing time than shallow neural networks for the same number of neurons.
+Deep neural networks required more processing time than shallow neural networks for the same total number of neurons.